Serious Burn Injury CasesFebruary 19, 2019

 All of these can lead to serious burn injuries and death.

 While the causes of burn injuries are often preventable, the effects, unfortunately, are usually irreversible.
-If you are representing a client that has suffered a serious burn injury, they may be entitled to substantial compensation for their injuries.
+If you are representing a client that has suffered a serious burn injury, they may be entitled to substantial compensation in a burn injury case for their injuries.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.